techiemohitjangra/zzd/README.md

-# Simple implementation of xxd in zig
+# A minimal implementation of xxd bin util in Zig